-Over the last twelve months, successful trials of remote speech pathology intervention have been completed with targeted students (k-2) at Bowraville Central School.
+Successful trials of remote speech pathology intervention were completed with targeted students (k-2) at Bowraville Central School.
 The students were supported by a classroom teacher’s aide during each session.
 This helped to build the knowledge and skill set of the teaching staff involved.
 Speech Pathologists worked together with teachers to support the implementation of a range of evidence-based oral language strategies within the classroom.